 "Council Meeting" has the same meaning as in the Act and, unless the consideration by Council.

 "Council Officer" means a person who is employed by Council.

-"Council Officer Report" means a report prepared by a Council Officer for means a Delegated Committee established under section 63 of the Act.
+"Council Officer Report" means a report prepared by a Council Officer for section 63 of the Act.

 "Councillor" means a Councillor of Council.